Athryx/lockcheck/plan.md

 - Properly handle projections of locals
     - This will also fix issue of handling derefs
         - Still in general a hard problem to handle derefs
-- Analyse functions where guards are passed into
-- Analyse functions guards are returned from
 - Handle mutexes with generic parameters depending on other generics

 ## Messages